-The four components of a SOAP note are Subjective, Objective, Assessment, and Plan and is a method of documentation employed by health care providers to write out notes in a patient's chart.
+The four components of a SOAP note are Subjective, Objective, Assessment, and Plan, and it is a method of documentation employed by health care providers to write out notes in a patient's chart.
 All 50 states currently allow insurance billing for massage sessions involving clients who have been injured at work (workers compensation) and those involved in motor vehicle accidents.
 You will have to check with your state to see if it is one of the few that allows massage therapists to be contracted providers within the healthcare system.
 Regardless of your state, it is recommended you obtain your own National Provider Identifier (NPI) number.

-- Hands Heal: Communication, Documentation, and Insurance Billing for Manual Therapists, by Diana L. Thompson
+Hands Heal: Communication, Documentation, and Insurance Billing for Manual Therapists, by Diana L. Thompson

-- Massage Insurance Billing CE course offered by Vivian Madison-Mahoney
+Massage Insurance Billing CE course offered by Vivian Madison-Mahoney

-- Business and Professional Skills for Massage Therapists by Sandy Fritz (which includes a trial copy of Massage Office Pro)
+Business and Professional Skills for Massage Therapists by Sandy Fritz (which includes a trial copy of Massage Office Pro)

-Once you begin billing insurance for massage sessions you should keep a few things in mind:
+Once you begin billing insurance for massage sessions, you should keep a few things in mind:

-- Stay up to date on your county/city/state's licensing requirements for massage therapists - you may be required to be nationally certified, have an establishment license, and/or have an Occupational license.
+Stay up to date on your county/city/state's licensing requirements for massage therapists - you may be required to be nationally certified, have an establishment license, and/or have an Occupational license.

-- Always check coverage for services with the client's ins
+Always check coverage for services with the client's ins.

 Follow the doctor's prescription (frequency/duration of visits and therapy prescribed).